-Electric Heating can be expensive to run, so what are the alternatives?
+Electric Heating can be expensive to run especially with Electricity costs at historically record levels, so what are the alternatives?

 First of all, lets dispel some of the myths surrounding Electric Heating Appliances.
-All Electric Heating is 100% efficient, this means that for every Kilowatt of Electricity Consumption which the Electric Heater draws from the mains supply, a Kilowatt is produced in usable heat.
+All Electric Heating is 100% efficient, this means that for every Kilowatt of Electricity Consumption which the Electric Heater draws from the mains supply, a Kilowatt is produced in usable heat, this applies to ALL electric forms of heating regardless of its cost, except Air source heat pumps which are the ONLY types of Electric heating which produce more heat than the energy they consume.

 The only difference between the many different forms of Electric Heating, is the perception of the heat produced and how fast they actually produce warmth.
 For example, an Electric Space Heater such as a Convector Heater or Electric Fire will first have to warm the air in the room, before it begins to warm the people sitting in the room.
 In comparison, an Halogen Heater will directly heat a person, but will have little impact on warming the actual room.